RT-LOC/docs/docs/desktop/cxRTLS_replay.md

 All the events of a log are readily visible in the _'Event window'_ that you can open in the _Action bar_.
 ![replay_event](./img/cxRTLS/replay_event.png)
 Events can be:
-- New Configfile
+- New Config file
-- New Tagspeedfile
+- New Tagspeed file
 - User Event
 - User Comment
 - Timestamp
 - ...

-By doubleclicking the event in the _'Event window'_, you will jump immediately to that data.
+By double clicking the event in the _'Event window'_, you will jump immediately to that data.

 > Note that you can add and edit user comments during the replay and resave the log so that the comment is shown when you replay it again.
 You can also crop the file so that you can get rid of all the useless information.